enso-org/enso/doc/design/type-system/type-discipline.md

 6. Auto-injectivity for Generalised inductive types (GADTS)?
 Are our type constructors _matchable_ (injective and generative)?

 7. `:` vs `<:` in the presence of inductive types and open rows.
-Think about covariance and contravariance.

-`f : (True -> a) | (1 -> b)`

-The key to it all is covariance and contravariance of polymorphic type variables.
+Think about covariance and contravariance of polymorphic type variables.

 # Steps

-1. Answer the remaining questions:
-    - Provide a comparison of programs in HML and MLF, answering the following
-      questions:
-      1. What can be inferred (or otherwise) with each system?
-      2. What additional concepts in types (+ proposed syntax), do these systems entail?
-      3. In what cases are the concepts described in 2. exposed to the users?
+1. Wojciech produces examples of program fragments and the types that should be inferred based on the expressions.
+2. Based on these fragments, try and synthesis a theoretical approach to both inference and type-checking based upon this.
-2. Write down a high-level design for the system.
+3. Write down a high-level design based on this theory, stating the properties of the system that we want.
-3. Formalise the important parts thereof.
+4. Formalise the necessary parts thereof.
-4. Implementation
+5. Implement based upon this design + formalisation.
-5. Formalise the remaining portions of the system.
+6. Formalise the remaining parts of the system.

 # Goals for the Type System
 In our design for Luna, we firmly believe that the type system should be able to